fnv234/61040-backend/design/concepts/UserDirectory/UserDirectory_design_changes.md

 ## Major Changes

+I removed get_tried_places according to feedback that specified this as a breach of modularity between my concepts.
+Next, I go into detail about other changes:

 ### 1. Database Integration
 **Original Design**: In-memory data structures for user management **Implementation**: MongoDB `Collection<User>` with async operations